erg55/Simon-lab-workshop/README.md

 ```
 If it looks like it's running correctly, stop it with control+C and lets try and submit it as a job because it may require some time and more memory than available on the head node.
 Generally you shouldn't run a bunch heavy tasks on this node.

-Make a script like below named spades.sh:
+Make a script like below named spades.sh (make sure to update your email):
 ```
 #!/bin/bash
 #SBATCH --job-name=spades